Washington Gas Announces $25,000 Donation to Prince George’s County to Provide Fresh Food to Those in Need This Holiday Season

 - Never sign any document without reading it thoroughly.

-- Disregard any texts you may receive about your Washington Gas service and bill, and do not provide any information in response.
+- Remember, disregard any texts you may receive about your Washington Gas service and bill, and do not provide any information in response.
 Washington Gas does not communicate with customers via text message.

 - Designate one person in your household who is authorized to make changes to your utility service.